Feuermurmel/youtube-podcast-gateway/readme.md

 ### Subscribing to a channel

-`<channel-id>` is either the use name of the cannel's owner or the channel ID.
+`<channel-id>` is either the use name of the channel's owner or the channel ID.
 YouTube currently uses both to refer to channels, depending on context.
 For example:

 ```
 https://www.youtube.com/channel/UCOGeU-1Fig3rrDjhm9Zs_wg